multimeric/Properon/README.md

      If your region of interest is not on this contig, you'll have to select the right one
     * Finally, input the start and end coordinate in the respective boxes.
       Note, the start coordinate has to be a smaller number than the end coordinate, even if you're interested in something on the reverse strand!

+3. The plot will be generated in the "Plot" section
+4. Click on "Advanced settings to access more detailed plot settings, and tweak them until the diagram is to your liking
+5. Once you have finished customizing the plot, download a copy of the plot using the "Download" button

 ## What makes Properon unique?